Active Ambassadors

 null

-strategies.
-Her company, Positive Approach to Care® (PAC) provides online and in-person education and products to support those living with brain change.
+Her experiences led her to the development of the GEMS® State Model, for understanding the progression of dementia, and the Positive Approach® training strategies.
+Her company, Positive Approach to Care® (PAC), provides online and in-person education and products to support people living with brain change.

 Year Recognized: 2023